Maribel Parra de Mestre: Admiral

 Parra de Mestre was promoted to the rank of rear admiral on 5 July 2011, becoming the first woman from Zulia to attain this rank.
 On 4 July 2014 she became the first Venezuelan woman to achieve the rank of vice admiral when President Nicolás Maduro promoted her to this rank.
 The next day she became the first woman to lead the combined civil and military parade held annually on the anniversary of the signing of the Venezuelan Declaration of Independence.
+In 2014 she was appointed president of the heavy transport company of the armed forces.

 Oil company director

 On 29 January 2017 Parra de Mestre was appointed executive vice president of PDVSA, the Venezuelan state-owned oil company by President Maduro.
 The move was part of a whole-scale replacement of the company's board of directors an attempt to reduce corruption and strengthen the management of the company as part of Maduro's "Plan Guayana Socialista".
 The move was seen as part of a takeover of the oil sector in the country by the military.
+In October 2017 she was assigned by Maduro to develop a security plan for the protection of the oil industry from attacks and its personnel from murder and kidnapping.